We are a 501(c)(3) organization and all donations are tax-deductible.

 If you prefer, mail a check payable to POC Ministry to P.O.
 BOX 43390 Jacksonville, FL 32203, or to our office, 2821 Gibson Road, Jacksonville, FL, 32207.

 Financial donations of any amount are greatly appreciated.
-Feel free to contact Steve McCoy, Executive Director (904) 358 8866 with any questions you may have.
+Feel free to contact Steve McCoy, POC President (904) 358 8866 with any questions you may have.

 Other Ways You Can Give:

-If you know of any jobs available, please contact Gary Corwin at 358-8866.
-Our guys are solid and dependable workers with good work skills in construction, masonry, carpentry, repair, maintenance, lawn care, restaurant service, warehouse, and many more industries.
+If you know of any jobs available, please contact Craig Rodenkirch or Alec Lawson at 358-8866.
+Our clients are solid and dependable workers with good work skills in construction, masonry, carpentry, repair, maintenance, lawn care, restaurant service, warehouse, and many more industries.

 Personal grooming item such as shampoo, soap, razors, deodorant, etc.